-- 1. Find that the existing and, for a limited period, continuing use of the existing boat dock, ramp, and four pilings does not substantially interfere with Public Trust needs and values at this location and is consistent with the common law Public Trust Doctrine. - 2.
-Find that the existing and, for a limited period, continuing use of the existing bank protection is not inconsistent with the Public Trust Doctrine and does not substantially interfere with the trust. - 3.
+- Find that the existing and, for a limited period, continuing use of the existing boat dock, three pilings, and gangway do not substantially interfere with Public Trust needs and values at this location and is consistent with the common law Public Trust Doctrine. - 2.
+Find that the existing and, for a limited period, continuing use of the deck and existing bank protection do not substantially interfere with the Public Trust uses at this location. - 3.
 Find that issuing the proposed lease is in the best interests of the State.